PackmindHub/packmind-legacy-import-practices/README.md

 - The practice was configured to be detectable
 - The practice had an active detection program

 If these conditions are not met, the detection program is not imported.
-You can always regenerate detection programs later using Packmind V3's built-in tools.
+You can always regenerate detection programs later using Packmind's linter feature.

 ## Command Reference